bft-smart/library/README.md

 This package contains the BFT-SMaRt v1.2 source code (src/), jar file (bin/BFT-SMaRt.jar), libraries needed (lib/), documentation (doc/), running scripts (runscripts/) and configuration files (config/).
 BFT-SMaRt requires the Java Runtime Environment version 1.8 or later.

-**Important:** This distribution of BFT-SMaRt offers the most stable execution via the class bftsmart.tom.server.defaultservices.DefaultRecoverable under Byzantine faults.
-Applications can also be implemented using 'bftsmart.tom.server.defaultservices.DefaultSingleRecoverable' and 'bftsmart.tom.server.defaultservices.durability.DurabilityCoordinator', but they are not as stable as 'DefaultRecoverable'.
+**Important:** This distribution of BFT-SMaRt offers the most stable execution via the class `bftsmart.tom.server.defaultservices.DefaultRecoverable` under Byzantine faults.
+Applications can also be implemented using `bftsmart.tom.server.defaultservices.DefaultSingleRecoverable` and `bftsmart.tom.server.defaultservices.durability.DurabilityCoordinator`, but they are not as stable as 'DefaultRecoverable'.
 In future versions these classes will be properly tested and fixed.

 ## Quick start